jackrugile/lost-without-you-ld41/NOTES.md

   - resolution?
   - antialias?
   - no spatial hash on cube collisions?
-- fix flickery scaling issues on meters
 - use delta time for movement
 - possible add ring back as LIFE meter and dash mark as TIME meter?
+- click for first sound play

 # SOUNDS